-Social psychologists define a stereotype as a "fixed, over generalized(sic) belief about a particular group or class of people".
+Social psychologists define a stereotype as a "fixed, over-generalized belief about a particular group or class of people".
 We do this to quickly assess the kind of person someone is.
-And we do that to do two things;
+And we do that for two reasons;

 - we want to figure out the kinds of things we can talk to each other about.

 For these two purposes, stereotypes are extremely useful, and without them communication would be near impossible.

 In early stages of conversations with new people, we all try to portray ourselves in a certain light.
 For the conversation to continue the other person has to 'accept' that portrayal.

 This takes a number of forms, but the most common is the typical exchange of small talk.
 Each person asks a fairly standard series of question of the other—what do you do, where are you from, etc—not because we're particularly interested in the answers, but to find out if the other person can follow certain social scripts that indicate they adhere to familiar social norms.

 If the tests are passed, perhaps you'll continue to deepen the conversation toward less superficial things.
 If not, you'll either stop the conversation, or spend cognitive energy on more social tests.

 Stereotypes smooth this quite complicated early communication process.
 By recognising that someone has an accent, or is familiar with certain subjects of conversation, you can far more easily navigate which kinds of social tests are going to be informative.
 You can move more quickly past these initial stages of conversation.

 Stereotypes help us find the common ground.
 And this is true because stereotypes don't materialise in a vacuum.
 Chances are that people will roughly adhere to a handful of stereotypes.
 These are impressed upon us by both our culture and our temperament.
 And if we didn't adhere to any kind of stereotype, then every conversation would drag on forever as we tried to work out the other person from scratch.